digital-work-lab/digital-work-lecture/slides/11-futures.md

 - AI forms systems that are more complex than the software that produces them (Artificial General Intelligence)
 - The case for robot disobedience: Humans make mistakes in creating or mastering robots

-Example: A thought experiment in the context of AI-controlled military drones ([The Guardian](https://www.theguardian.com/us-news/2023/jun/01/us-military-drone-ai-killed-operator-simulated-test), [Reuters](https://www.reuters.com/article/fact-check/simulation-of-ai-drone-killing-its-human-operator-was-hypothetical-air-force-sa-idUSL1N38023R/))
+Example: A thought experiment in the context of AI-controlled military drones ([The Guardian](https://www.theguardian.com/us-news/2023/jun/01/us-military-drone-ai-killed-operator-simulated-test){: target="_blank"}, [Reuters](https://www.reuters.com/article/fact-check/simulation-of-ai-drone-killing-its-human-operator-was-hypothetical-air-force-sa-idUSL1N38023R/){: target="_blank"})

 - An AI-controlled drone was given the task of destroying enemy air defense systems (objective function)
 - The AI system learned that sometimes the operator interferred with that objective (learning)